codership/galera/Docs_tommi/python3/source/configurationtips.rst

 and will most likely speed up the synchronization of new nodes with the cluster.

-Start with four slave threads per core, the logic being that, in a balanced system, four slave threads can usually saturate the core.
+Start with four slave threads per CPU core, the logic being that, in a balanced system, four slave threads can usually saturate the core.
 However, depending on IO performance, this figure can be increased several times (for example, you can use 32 slave threads on a